richardlyle/richardlyle.github.io/README.md

 - 📬 Get in touch via a contact form
 - 📄 View a resume styled to match the official PDF version

-## 🚀 Features

-- **React + TypeScript**: Built using TypeScript for strong typing and maintainability.
-- **HTML5 Drag and Drop API**: An interactive quiz lets users guess Richard’s interests, and check their results.
-- **Responsive Design**: Layout adjusts gracefully across screen sizes using CSS Flexbox.
-- **Routing with React Router**: Enables page navigation through a sidebar and clean URLs.
-- **Carousel & Masonry Photo Gallery**: Photos presented in a visually engaging way using a slideshow and grid.
-- **PDF-style Resume**: The resume page is visually styled to match the format of Richard's actual resume.

-## 🧰 Tech Stack

-- React (with TypeScript)
-- HTML5 & CSS3
-- CSS Flexbox
-- React Router
-- HTML5 Drag and Drop API

 ## 📌 Note

 This project was developed as part of a master's course in Web Application Design and incorporates multiple bonus features such as: